 Fiduciary duties: repudiatory breach of contract?

-A breach of a fiduciary duty may entitle the injured party to terminate the contract with immediate effect.
-Be careful, it might not be so bad.
+A breach of fiduciary duties may entitle the injured party to terminate the contract with immediate effect.
+Be careful, it might not be as bad as you think.
 Get it wrong, and you could be in breach of contract yourself.
 Directors take note.

 In this insight we